 - Early submission of event requests is highly recommended.
 Requests should be submitted no less than 10 working days prior to the event.

 - Distancing and barriers are no longer required.
 Capacity in classrooms and event spaces can be increased to pre-pandemic approved capacity.
-Masks are required indoors.
-All attendees, including constituents who are exempt from vaccination policy, should mask when inside campus buildings.
+Masks are optional for all attendees, including constituents who are exempt from vaccination policy.

 - COVID waivers will not be required for event attendees.

 Masking and other prevention measures

-- Organizers should inform potential attendees of the mask recommendations and should have masks available for those who need them.
+- Organizers may inform potential attendees that masks are optional and should consider having masks available for those who want them.

 - Post and promote hygiene prevention strategies.